 2014 – Lawrence J. Beaser

 Lawrence J. Beaser was recognized for his career-long commitment to public service and child welfare.
-Mr. Beaser was the principal drafter of Pennsylvania’s Child Protective Services Law, which was the first in the state, and he has consistently been called on to offer his counsel on proposed legislation.
-Throughout his career, Mr. Beaser has handled many different types of pro bono matters, including representing juveniles in criminal court through the Juvenile Justice Program and working with a variety of nonprofits seeking to improve our communities.
+Larry was the principal drafter of Pennsylvania’s Child Protective Services Law, which was the first in the state, and he has consistently been called on to offer his counsel on proposed legislation.
+Throughout his career, Larry has handled many different types of pro bono matters, including representing juveniles in criminal court through the Juvenile Justice Program and working with a variety of nonprofits seeking to improve our communities.

 2013 – Michael Joseph

 Michael Joseph received the 2013 award for his dedication to pro bono, and more specifically, for his commitment to representing asylum-seekers who are fleeing their home countries to escape persecution based on race, ethnicity, religion, or membership in a particular social group.
-Mr. Joseph has successfully represented asylum-seekers from all over the world, including Afghanistan, Cameroon, China, El Salvador, Eritrea, Ethiopia, Honduras, Ivory Coast, Jamaica, Jordan, Kazakhstan, Pakistan, Serbia, and Syria.
-Mr. Joseph was applauded not only for his tenacious advocacy and his record of success, but also for his compassion and empathy for his refugee clients.
+Michael has successfully represented asylum-seekers from all over the world, including Afghanistan, Cameroon, China, El Salvador, Eritrea, Ethiopia, Honduras, Ivory Coast, Jamaica, Jordan, Kazakhstan, Pakistan, Serbia, and Syria.
+He was applauded not only for his tenacious advocacy and his record of success, but also for his compassion and empathy for his refugee clients.

 2012 – Barry Abrams

 Barry Abrams was recognized for his dedication to pro bono service throughout his career.
-Mr. Abrams has donated tens of thousands of hours of his time to pro bono causes.
+Barry has donated tens of thousands of hours of his time to pro bono causes.
 Especially of note is his representation of a death row inmate, spanning nearly 10 years.
-Sadly, Mr. Abrams’ best efforts on behalf of his client were ultimately unsuccessful, but his client was truly appreciative of the effort on his behalf, even up until the very day of his execution.
-Mr. Abrams also provides representation to refugee and immigrant children through the National Center for Refugee and Immigrant Children.
-He also provides pro bono service through the Houston Volunteer Lawyers Program and serves on the Access to Justice Committee of the American College of Trial Lawyers.
+Sadly, Barry's best efforts on behalf of his client were ultimately unsuccessful, but his client was truly appreciative of the effort on his behalf, even up until the very day of his execution.
+Barry provides representation to refugee and immigrant children through the National Center for Refugee and Immigrant Children, as well as provides pro bono service through the Houston Volunteer Lawyers Program.
+He also serves on the Access to Justice Committee of the American College of Trial Lawyers.

 2011 – Jonathan M. Korn and Andrew Hughes